A traditional Russian cake, this apple sharlotka is lovely enjoyed warm. Full of fruit, this is a great way to enjoy apple season!

-This cake is pretty simple, so it’s easy enough to whip up anytime.
+This cake is pretty simple, so it’s easy enough to bake up anytime.
 It’s not super sweet, so it would be at home in the morning, the afternoon, or for a warm treat after dinner.

 Get the Recipe: Apple Sharlotka

-- 1 Tbsp fresh lemon juice
+- 1 Tablespoon fresh lemon juice

-- 3/4 cup + 2 Tbsp all-purpose flour
+- 3/4 cup + 2 Tablespoons all-purpose flour

-- 1/4 tsp ground cinnamon
+- 1/4 teaspoon ground cinnamon

-- 1/4 tsp freshly grated nutmeg
+- 1/4 teaspoon freshly grated nutmeg

 - Pinch kosher salt